A characterization of finite \'etale morphisms in tensor triangular geometry: Strongly separable algebras

 \begin{Cor} Any commutative separable algebra is strongly separable. \end{Cor}

 \begin{proof} This follows from Proposition~\ref{prop:strongly-sep-alt-axioms} since axiom \kapref4 coincides with axiom~\kapref1 when the algebra is commutative. \end{proof}

-\begin{Rem} For string diagrams involving a rigid object $A$, we'll use the direction of a string to indicate whether it represents $A$ or its dual $DA$.
+\begin{Rem} For string diagrams involving a rigid object $A$, we will use the direction of a string to indicate whether it represents $A$ or its dual $DA$.
 For example, the unit $\unit \to DA \otimes A$ and counit $A \otimes DA \to \unit$ are represented by

 respectively, and the unit-counit relations are given by

 \end{Rem}